 OKYO Pharma Announces Presentations at the American Society of Cataract and Refractive Surgery (ASCRS 2023) in San Diego, CA, May 5-8, 2023

-/EIN News/ -- LONDON and NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO or the “Company”), an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease (DED) to address the significant unmet need in this multi-billion-dollar market, today announced that two presentations will be given on OK-101 at the American Society of Cataract and Refractive Surgery (ASCRS 2023) in San Diego, CA, May 5-8, 2023.
+LONDON and NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (OKYOOKYO, an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease (DED) to address the significant unmet need in this multi-billion-dollar market, today announced that two presentations will be given on OK-101 at the American Society of Cataract and Refractive Surgery (ASCRS 2023) in San Diego, CA, May 5-8, 2023.

 The Company is pleased that Pedram Hamrah, MD, Co-Director of the Cornea Service and Director of the Center for Translational Ocular Immunology at New England Eye Center at Tufts Medical Center, a leading expert on corneal neuropathic pain and DED, will be presenting both papers at this ASCRS meeting in San Diego.
 These presentations will cover pre-clinical and animal model data on OK-101 in treating DED and Neuropathic Corneal Pain (NCP).